 Best Way to Get to Ikaria: Fly into Ikaria Island National Airport (JKR) or take a ferry from a number of different ports and islands.
 From Athens, the ferry ride lasts 11 hours.

-For the adventurous tourists, a jeep safari tour on the Ipsarion mountain is a mandatory trip.
-You can enroll on a guided tour that will take you to lakes, springs, caves and uninhabited villages in the mountains.
-History seekers shouldn’t miss the Roman Amphitheater in Limenas, the 1000 years-old marble quarry in Aliki or the old villages Theologus and Panagia.
-Both of them will treat you with traditional architecture, narrow paved streets and stone-made houses with gray-tiled roofs.
+For adventurous tourists, a jeep safari tour on the Ipsarion mountain is a mandatory trip.
+You can enroll on a guided tour that will take you to lakes, springs, caves, and uninhabited villages in the mountains.
+History seekers shouldn’t miss the Roman Amphitheater in Limenas, the 1000 years-old marble quarry in Aliki ,or the old villages Theologus and Panagia.
+Both of them will treat you with traditional architecture, narrow paved streets, and stone-made houses with gray-tiled roofs.

 Overlooking both the Aegean Sea and Mt.
 Ypsarion, Elektra Hotel in Skala Prinos is a great choice for enjoying everything the island has to offer.
 Regarding food, one can’t go wrong with Elena Tavern in Panagia, Stelakis in Limenaria or Stelios in Theologus.

 Best Way to Get to Thassos: Ferry from Kavala and Keramoti.
 Kavala has an international airport which receives many European visitors during the summer months.

 The Saronic Islands are a group of Greek islands located in the Saronic Gulf.
 The name “Saronic” comes from the Ancient Greek word for “safe harbor”.
 The islands in the group include Aegina, Hydra, Poros, Salamis, and Spetses.